United States at the 1912 Summer Olympics: Athletics

 109 athletes represented the United States.
 It was the fifth appearance of the nation in athletics, in which it had competed at every Olympics.
 The Americans won gold medals in 16 of the 30 events and finished with 42 of the 94 total medals awarded.
 They swept the medals in 4 events, as well as taking the top three spots in the pole vault (one gold, two silver, and three bronze medals were awarded in the event due to ties—Americans took the gold, both silvers, and one of the bronzes).

 Ranks given are within that athlete's heat for running events.

 Cycling

 Nine cyclists represented the United States.
-It was the fourth appearance of the nation in cycling, which it had not appeared in only in 1896.
+It was the fourth appearance of the nation in cycling, which had not appeared in 1896.
 The American cyclists won both bronze medals in the cycling competitions, with Carl Schutte taking third place in the individual competition and the fastest four Americans posting a combined time placing third in the team competition.